HellperKK/Counting-ocaml/README.md

 The best way to contribute is to add your own file into the src folder following the template `CO_Anumber_FileName.ml`

-Why do so ?
+Why do so?

-Because it's fun !
+Because it's fun!